 Some Common Questions From Our Clients

-Donít wait until flood waters are rising or pipes have burst to find out the important distinctions and specifications regarding what your policy may, or may not, cover.
+Do not wait until flood waters are rising or pipes have burst to find out what your policy may, or may not, cover.

-Itís best to have clarity about interior and other owner responsibilities before you sign a condo or co-op contract or before any work or repairs are initiated.
-Read the association bylaws: they should specify responsibility or Ďownershipí of care, maintenance, repair and damage to the inside walls and other interior structural features.
+It’s best to have clarity about who is responsible for the interior of your condo or co-op before you sign a contract or before any work or repairs are initiated.
+Read the association bylaws; they should specify responsibility or ‘ownership’ of care, maintenance, repair and damage to the interior structural features.

-If you use your car for business, the vehicle itself is covered by your personal automotive insurance policy.
-However, if you use your car for business as many people commonly do, and an accident occurs, your business assets may be vulnerable.
+If your car is used for pleasure, the vehicle itself is covered by your personal automobile insurance policy.
+However, if you use your car for business (as many people commonly do) and an accident occurs, your business assets may be vulnerable.

 This coverage gap can be alleviated by purchasing Hired and Non-Owned Automobile Liability Insurance for your business.